- CCUS Basics

 Low-carbon hydrogen is likely to be a friendly rival to CCUS in decarbonizing some areas of industry, and for backup power.
 When made using renewable power to split water it is known as green hydrogen.
 This can be burned instead of natural gas in backup powerplants; it can replace the fossil fuels used in steelmaking; and it can provide high temperatures for some other industrial processes.

 Green hydrogen is expensive today and is expected to take several years at least to scale up.
-Until then CCUS could give the hydrogen economy a boost, by enabling a different kind of low-carbon hydrogen – blue hydrogen – made from natural gas with carbon dioxide captured and stored.
-That would scale up the market for low-carbon hydrogen and pave the way for more green hydrogen in the future.
+Until then, CCUS could give the hydrogen economy a boost, by enabling a different kind of clean hydrogen – blue hydrogen – made from natural gas with CCUS.
+That would scale up the market for clean hydrogen and pave the way for more green hydrogen in the future.

 There are some industries where hydrogen is not a decarbonization solution.
-For example, it cannot decarbonize cement manufacture, the source of over 5% of manmade global greenhouse gas emissions, which releases carbon dioxide from limestone used in the process.
-Alternative building materials are being explored that could eventually do away with the need for cement, but for the foreseeable future CCUS is the only way to cut emissions.
+For example, it cannot decarbonize cement manufacture, the source of around 7% of global carbon dioxide emissions, which releases carbon dioxide from limestone used in the process.
+Alternative building materials are being explored that could eventually do away with the need for cement, but for the foreseeable future, CCUS is the primary way to cut emissions.

 Is CCUS necessary for carbon removal?